 Genital Bleaching with Chemical Substances

-What Is Genital Darkening?
+What is Genital Area Darkening?

-What Are the Main Causes of Genital Darkening?
+Main Causes of Genital Darkening

 - Hormonal changes (puberty, pregnancy, menopause)

-- Childbirth and postpartum processes
+- Childbirth and postpartum periods

-- Waxing, shaving, and hair removal treatments
+- Waxing, shaving, and epilation treatments

-- Wearing tight or synthetic underwear
+- Excessive use of tight and synthetic underwear

 - Constant friction and irritation